 Another Bankrate survey (this one conducted from March 20-24, 2020) confirmed that Americans are already beginning to cut back on spending.
 The survey of 2,468 Americans found that 52% have reduced expenses due to concerns about the economy or stock market.

 If you’re looking to trim expenses, here are our 92 ideas to get you started.
 And if you’re wanting to get serious about budgeting, here are our top tips.
 You may also want to consider downloading a budgeting app like Personal Capital or Pocketsmith.
-See our full list of top budgeting tools.

 What Are Americans (Unfortunately) Unlikely to Change?
 The Bank Where Their Money Is Saved